phamngocdo/DictionaryApp-OOPproject/README.md

 ## 3. Database

-Dolingo uses an SQLite database to store vocabulary, translations, and user data.
+Dolingo uses an SQLite database to store vocabularies and their explainations, examples.
 The database schema can be found [here](https://github.com/png261/english-vietnamese-database/) for reference.

 ---